An official gratitude for the Swedish support during the Second World War

-The memorial ”Norway’s Thanks” is located next to the Norwegian embassy on northern Djurgården in Stockholm.
-It was handed over by the Norwegian King Olav V on June 14 1983, as an official gratitude for the Swedish support during the Second World War.
+The memorial ‘Norway’s Thanks’ is located next to the Norwegian embassy on northern Djurgården in Stockholm.
+It was handed over by the Norwegian King Olav V on 14th June 1983 as an official gratitude for the Swedish support during the Second World War.

-During the Nazi German occupation of Norway (1940-1945), Sweden allowed the Norwegians to equip and train a Norwegian army on Swedish soil.
-Sweden received about 60,000 Norwegian refugees and set up a nationwide campaign called “Svenska Norgejälpen” (The Swedish Norwegian Aid) that collected money, used clothes, shoes, household goods and more for the needy in Norway.
+During the Nazi Germany occupation of Norway (1940-1945), Sweden allowed the Norwegians to equip and train a Norwegian army on Swedish soil.
+Sweden received about 60,000 Norwegian refugees and set up a nationwide campaign called ‘Svenska Norgejälpen’ (The Swedish Norwegian Aid), which collected money, used clothes, shoes, household goods and more for those in need in Norway.

-The memorial stone weighs fifteen tons, is three meters wide and comes from Vassfaret in Flå municipality, Norway.
-The memorial symbolizes cooperation and a good relationship between neighbouring countries – lasting even during difficult times and situations that may arise.
+The memorial stone weighs fifteen tons, is three metres wide and comes from Vassfaret in Norway’s Flå municipality.
+The memorial symbolises cooperation and a good relationship between neighbouring countries – lasting even during difficult times and situations that may arise.

 Folke Bernadottes väg